lucasb-eyer/d3-boundingbox/README.md

 ---------------------

 You can impose constraints, i.e. min/max x- and y-coordinates within which the element should stay.
-For example, you can restrict a head's bounding-box to stay within the corresonding full-body bounding-box:
+You can either pass a pair of constant values:

 ```js
 var bb = d3lb.bbox()